SalazarTeam/salazar/README.md

 # Eagle Eye

-A tool and library to expedite UI development through Visual TDD
+A tool and library to expedite UI development through Visual BDD